How to love them if you hate people

 Why are they here?
 Where are they going?
 What is their motivation?
 Try to interpret their quirks and their gestures, maybe their phone calls or books in a way that you can give them a story arc.

-3. Take time to speak to people, and learn what makes them tick and who they are
+3. Take time to speak to people, and learn what makes them tick

 And most of the time – as painful as it is to say – we don’t really care about those people.
 But this will change.